pascalgutjahr/prompt_muons_wiki/source/docs/Reconstructions.rst

 Reconstructed properties
 ++++++++++++++++++++++++

+As mentioned above, analyzing the prompt component of the atmospheric muon flux requires reconstructions of several properties like energy, direction and further track information for the selection.
 For this analysis, the following properties are reconstructed by 3 different networks.
+One networks estimates different networks, one estimates track geometry information and another one estimates the direction.
+Here, a list of all reconstructed properties is presented:

 Energy
 ------